These days, creativity is no longer an option in marketing campaigns. In fact, it is what separates an ordinary marketing campaign to a viral one.

 Lipton worked in the same way.
 They also gave away bags that look like teabags.
 I find this to be really creative.
 The best part is that the brand name can be clearly seen from the bag.
 This instantly promotes the brand and the tea as well.
 Also, it being a bag means that people who have it can promote it anywhere they go.
 The best part is that they will be doing the word of mouth for the brand.

 What’s the first thing that comes to your mind when you think of DHL?
 It’s all about deliveries, right?
 DHL reminds their customers about who they are and what they do through its unique billboard.
 Instead of the typical billboard that showcases an image of people using the brand or just having the brand name itself, DHL had a 3D delivery box.
 I find this to be quite creative and attention getting.

 25. Prison Break

 Imagine that someone gave you a free cake.
 You are excited to eat it but then you find that there is something sticking out inside of it.
 This is what Prison Break did to promote their new season.
 They included this stick insider of a cake to instantly get in front of the eyes of their customers.
 They even included a date on when the series will start.
-This is a subtle and interesting way of promotion.
+This is a subtle and interesting way of word of mouth.

 26. Nivea Bench

 Nivea is a brand that is focused on moisturizing skin.
 One of the things that they prevent is cellulite.
-They reminded their audience about this by having a unique bench that has one side with holes and another side with smooth finish.
+They reminded their target audience about this by having a unique bench that has one side with holes and another side with smooth finish.
 Then, they included their brand in the smooth side.
-I find this to be quite a unique way to get their point across as the 'hole' side imitates how the skin looks when it has cellulite.
+I find this to be quite a unique way to get their point across as the ‘hole’ side imitates how the skin looks when it has cellulite.